-The microvent Airmix when set at 50% entrains gases from the atmosphere when operating and should not be used in contaminated environments.
+The microVENT Airmix when set at 50% entrains gases from the atmosphere when operating and should not be used in contaminated environments including use in hazardous or explosive atmospheres.
 On Airmix models set the Airmix control to the 100% position (Airmix off) if used in a contaminated environment.

-Figure 4: microvent resuscitator with Airmix
+Figure 5: microVENT World with Airmix